 The Problem: Uncommon fonts may not be in the ATS library, causing substitution or errors.
 Text boxes can confuse parsers.

-The Fix: Use standard fonts and simple paragraph/text formatting.
+The Fix: Use standard fonts and simple paragraph and text formatting.

 The Fix: Save as a .docx or a text-based .pdf.